Section 1 Chapter 01

 “I have to show you.
 You’ll like it.
 I promise.”

 It was an old looking room.
 The house was built in 1987, but this room in particular seemed to be from the 1920s.
-The wooden floors creaked no matter how carefully you walked on it.
+The wooden floors creaked no matter how carefully you walked on them.
 The walls had wallpaper with a thin vertical stripe pattern.
 Wooden trim went three feet up the wall.
 Floor-to-ceiling bookshelves lined most of the walls.
 A massive rug covered the floor, leaving only a couple feet of exposed hardwood floor next to the walls.
 The room always reeked of old books and smelled of tobacco.
 There was a minibar next to some chairs in one of the corners.

 Jessica stood next to the bookshelf on the far side of the room, “Do you know what’s behind this wall?” she asked.